MikeHopley/old-ftl-wiki-strats/index.md

 ## History

 This is an archive copy of the [ship strategies](https://ftl.fandom.com/wiki/Ship_Strategies) page from the FTL wiki.
 That page was built up slowly over many years, by many different players, and became a giant mess.
-Fixing it would have been a nightmare task with zero benefit, since multiple good guides exist elsewhere.
+Fixing it would have been a nightmare task with zero benefit, since good guides exist elsewhere.
 So instead, we just deleted the content.

 The content had become a fun joke in the FTL community, and I think it would be a shame to lose that.
 So here it is, unedited except for stripping out stuff like images and links.